loomio/loomio-docs/policy/src/terms/index.md

----
-title: Terms of Service
-description: All the terms that you agree to when you sign up for a Loomio product.
----

 # Terms of Service
+_All the terms that you agree to when you sign up for a Loomio product._

 *Last updated: 2021-04-10*